Table of Contents

 In a study done in Kuala Lumpur in 2013, scientists showed that Lion’s Mane extract induced NGF synthesis and promoted neurite outgrowth.[ii]

-The women randomly received Lion’s Mane-laced cookies or a placebo for 4 weeks.
-The researchers found that Lion’s Mane “has the possibility to reduce depression and anxiety, and these results suggest a different mechanism from NGF-enhancing action of H. erinaceus”. [iii]
+The women were randomly assigned to receive Lion’s Mane-laced cookies or a placebo for 4 weeks.
+The researchers found that Lion’s Mane “has the possibility to reduce depression and anxiety, and these results suggest a different mechanism from the NGF-enhancing action of H. erinaceus”. [iii]

 How things go bad

 Science once believed that the brain could not grow new brain cells.
-That once our brain developed during childhood, and we reached adulthood, we had all the brain cells we’d ever have.
+Once our brains develop during childhood and we reach adulthood, we have all the brain cells we’ll ever have.

 ↓ Decrease in Nerve Growth Factor = Decrease in Long-Term Potentiation affecting long-term memory[iv]